muktihari/fit/docs/usage.md

 Note:

 - By default, Encoder will use protocol version in FileHeader for each FIT file, if it's not specified, it will use protocol version 1.0 (proto.V1).
 If you want to use specific protocol version for the entire encoding regardless the value in FileHeader, please use this Encode Option: WithProtocolVersion.
 See [Available Encode Options](#Available-Encode-Options)
-- Encoder already implements efficient io.Writer buffering, DO NOT wrap io.Writer (such as \*os.File) with buffer such as using \*bufio.Writer; Doing so will greatly reduce performance.
+- Encoder already implements efficient io.Writer buffering, DO NOT wrap a writer (such as \*os.File) with buffer such as using \*bufio.Writer.
+Not only this will make it buffering twice, but also preventing encoder to optimize the encoding process.
+Encoder will encode faster if given writer implements either io.WriteSeeker or io.WriterAt compared to a writer which only implement io.Writer.
+The bufio.Writer warps a writer in a way that preventing us to access certain functionality.

 ### Encode Protocol Messages